“You... are you Lucas?”

 "Don't feel guilty about smiling, Luke.
 That would hurt her the most."

-At his weighty words, I had only been nodding, but prompted by his bright amber eyes, I obediently said, "Okay."
 I gave up.
-My memory didn't contain anything like a proper father figure, but he seemed more fatherly to me than any TV drama dad I'd ever seen.
+I had no real image of a proper father figure, but he seemed more fatherly than any TV drama dad I'd ever seen.

 Klaus returned his gaze from me to the plaza.
 Peeking at his characterful profile, I quietly suppressed a sigh of admiration.
 Damn, my old friend with whom I'd done so many stupid things was now a hero supporting his family.

-"This BGM selection—was it Amelia too?"
+"This music selection—was it Amelia too?"

 "I think so.
 They're all songs Grandma used to sing at home."